netgroup-polito/verigraph/README_TOSCA.rst

 ``/graphs/{graphId}``
  - ``GET``: based on the request header, the server returns the id-specified graph stored on Neo4j, represented with the formats specified above
+ - ``DELETE``: the server deletes the id-specified graph stored on Neo4j

 ``/graphs/{graphId}/paths``
  - ``GET``: given a graph, a source node and a destination node; a list of all the possible paths is returned (``Content-Type: application/json``), otherwise (``Content-type: application/{x-yaml, xml}``) a set of *ServiceTemplates* (Graphs) is returned, each one representing a possible path between the selected source node and destination node